geopm/geopm/service/docs/source/geopm_agent_frequency_map.7.rst

 The frequency map agent adjusts CPU frequency in response to changes in the application region being executed on each CPU.
-The agent policy provides a map from a GEOPM region hash to a CPU frequency; see :doc:`geopm_hash(3) <geopm_hash.3>` for more information about the GEOPM region name hash function.
+The agent policy can specify a map from a GEOPM region hash to a CPU frequency; see :doc:`geopm_hash(3) <geopm_hash.3>` for more information about the GEOPM region name hash function.
 When a CPU is executing a region with a hash provided by the policy, the CPU will operate at the mapped frequency.
-The policy also provides a default CPU frequency which is applied to all CPUs running the application while not executing a region described by the policy map.
+The policy also specifies a default CPU frequency which is applied to all CPUs running the application while not executing a region described by the policy map.
+In addition, the policy can specify a default GPU frequency which is applied to all GPUs at the board level.

 Applying any control algorithm that changes CPU frequency on short intervals can result in undesirable interactions with the hardware control algorithm that dynamically selects uncore frequency.
-For this reason, the frequency map agent policy provides an option to fix the uncore frequency to a single value while executing the application.
+For this reason, the frequency map agent policy can specify an option to fix the uncore frequency to a single value while executing the application.
 If this option is not specified, the uncore frequency is not controlled by the agent at all.

 .. note::
-    This agent can be used to control the application CPUs and optionally the uncore to run at fixed frequencies if no region frequency map is provided.
+    This agent can be used to control the application CPUs, optionally any GPUs, and optionally the uncore to run at fixed frequencies if no region frequency map is provided.

 Agent Name
 ----------